hashicorp/raft/README.md

   **Deprecating `armon/go-metrics`**

-  Emitting metrics to `armon/go-metrics` is officially deprecated.
-Usage of `armon/go-metrics` will remain the default until mid-2025 with opt-in support continuing to the end of 2025.
+  Emitting metrics to `armon/go-metrics` is officially deprecated, but usage of `armon/go-metrics` is still the default.
+Please continue to use the `hashicorpmetrics` build tag if you want to opt into `hashicorp/go-metrics`. [hashicorp/raft#676](https://github.com/hashicorp/raft/issues/676) will have status updates on the migration.

   **Migration**
   To migrate an application currently using the older `armon/go-metrics` to instead use `hashicorp/go-metrics` the following should be done.